Oluwadamilareolusakin/embedfiles/README.md

 	return vault.GetFile(filename)
 }
 ```
-You can now use all the embedded files and the methods from the `statictemplates` package throughout your program

-# Et Voila!
-You have generated a go binary that has your static files embedded as bytes.
+You can now use all the embedded files and the methods from the `statictemplates` package throughout your program.
+Et Voila!
+You have generated a go binary that has your static files embedded as bytes 🎉

-To use these files in your program, follow this steps:
+To use these files in your program, follow these steps:

 ## Add your new package to the imports of the files you wish to use your embedded files in